- Environment & Conservation

 The Land Use Code provides a range of minimum storage space dimensions scaled to different size multi-family projects (Table A in SMC 23.54.040).
 These requirements should accommodate:

 Multi-family buildings generally require 1 cubic yard per week per 10 housing units (for example, a 40 unit condo could require 4 cubic yards of garbage collected per week).
 The container size depends on the pickup frequency, which can be one or more times per week.
 For small buildings, 95 gallon carts (1/2 cubic yard each) can suffice.
 Medium buildings use dumpsters and many large building use compacted roll-off containers.
 Dumpster sizes and rates.

 Most multi-family buildings do not generate much yard waste, but do require a cart for food waste collection.
-Buildings with up to 50 units can be served by a single 95 gallon cart collected weekly, while larger buildings require multiple carts.
+Provide one cart for every 50 units (1-50 units = 1 cart; 51-100 units = 2 carts, etc).

 Recycling volume is similar to garbage (1 cubic yard per week per 10 units).
 Most buildings are served weekly or every other week.
 Small buildings use 95 gallon carts, medium buildings use 2 or 4 cubic yard dumpsters, and the largest buildings use roll-off compacted containers.